fgaudilliere/fgaudilliere.github.io/_pages/about.md

 ## About my research

 I am a first-year PhD student in the TrEE team at TIMC in Grenoble (France).
-My research focuses on **insertion sequences** (IS), which are the smallest prokaryotic transposable elements: I'm interested in how their movement contributes to **prokaryotic genome evolution and adaptation**.
+My research focuses on **insertion sequences** (IS), which are the simplest class of prokaryotic transposable elements: they only code for a transposase, the enzyme that catalyzes their movement within genomes.
+I'm interested in how their movement contributes to **prokaryotic genome evolution and adaptation**.
 I combine wet lab with dry lab approaches: at the bench, I try to determine **how selection filters IS insertions** on a short timescale.
-At my computer, I analyze the **distribution of IS** in a wide range of prokaryotic genomes, and I try to model that distribution to see what factors influence the evolutionary dynamics of IS elements.
+At my computer, I analyze the **distribution of IS** in a wide range of prokaryotic genomes to explore IS dynamics on a longer timescale.
+I try to model that distribution to see what factors influence the evolutionary dynamics of IS elements.

-I'm supervised by Ivan Junier and Thomas Hindré: Ivan is a biophysicist and is mostly in charge of correcting my modeling and coding mistakes, and Thomas is a microbiologist who helps me design and carry out my wet lab experiments.
-Sophie Abby also occasionally helps me out when I need to deal with a problem related to prokaryotic phylogeny.
+I'm supervised by **Ivan Junier** and **Thomas Hindré**: Ivan is a biophysicist and is mostly in charge of correcting my modeling and coding mistakes, and Thomas is a microbiologist who helps me design and carry out my wet lab experiments. **Sophie Abby** also occasionally helps me out when I need to deal with a problem related to prokaryotic phylogeny.

 If this sounds interesting to you, feel free to reach out to discuss my research!

 ![](/images/full_tree_digIS_data_low_res.png)

-The image above is the distribution of various IS families across prokaryotic genomes.
+The image above shows the distribution of various IS families across prokaryotic genomes.

 ## About me